opconWizard/opcon-docs/docs/server-programs/network-communications.md

 :::

 The tables contain the definitions of each configuration parameter.
-If a value of \"Y\" is in the Dynamic column, any changes take effect immediately upon saving the file.
+If a value of "Y" is in the Dynamic column, any changes take effect immediately upon saving the file.
 All other configuration settings require the service to be restarted before the change takes effect.